-If it’s news to you that successfully applying to university is all about standing out from the crowd, then you really shouldn’t be applying to university.
+As you may already know, successfully applying to university is all about standing out from the crowd.

 The aim of the game is to get those offers, and to get offers you need to make your UCAS application memorable.

-With admissions tutors endlessly divulging advice, almost everyone is becoming an expert at writing the "perfect personal statement".
+But with admissions tutors endlessly divulging advice, almost everyone is becoming an expert at writing the 'perfect personal statement'.

-A quick browse through Studential's personal statement writing guide will reveal those tried and tested steps for constructing a perfectly acceptable personal statement.
+A quick browse through our personal statement writing guide will reveal those tried and tested steps for constructing a perfectly acceptable personal statement.

 As the standard of personal statements improve, a better form of statement needs to be developed to get those sought after places – it’s all about staying ahead of the game.

-So the personal statement is there to distinguish you from the rest - it’s your time to shine!
+Your personal statement is there to distinguish you from the rest - it’s your time to shine!
 Follow our tips, and your statement will make sure you do just that.

-They don’t work at university to be admissions officers, they work there because they love their subject.
+They don’t work at the university to be admissions tutors, they work there because they love their subject.
 So if you want to appeal to them, stop talking about you and start speaking their language - talk about their subject.

-Now this can sound a bit radical, and I agree, it is.
-But you need to make your personal statement unique, and so all I’m suggesting is a new way to make your personal statement stand out.
+Now this can sound a bit radical, and we agree.
+But you need to make your personal statement unique, and so we're suggesting a new way to make your personal statement stand out.

 If you can think of a better way to make your statement unusual, then go ahead.